NadunSanjeevana/Pthread/README.md

 - `serial.h` and `serial.c`: Serial implementation of the linked list operations.
 - `mutex.h` and `mutex.c`: Parallel implementation with a single mutex for the entire linked list.
 - `rw_lock.h` and `rw_lock.c`: Parallel implementation with read-write locks for the entire linked list.
+- `utils.h` and `utils.c` : Implementation of Durstenfeld shuffle algorithm
 - `main.c`: Main program to run the tests and generate reports.

 ## Requirements